rsps/cmake-scripts/docs/_index.md

 The CMake Scripts package contains a collection of reusable "modules", that can be used in your `CMakeLists.txt`, for your C++ projects.

+!!! warning "Work in progress"
+    The documentation is in a very early stage.
+Feel free to review it, but please do not expect it to be complete!

 ## Features

 _TODO: ...(please review docs for details.)_